The Asset Management Review: Lebanon

-In this unprecedented context, some of the Lebanese asset managers are in conversations with the wider communities they operate in about how they can fund companies, including SMEs and start-ups, help create jobs and help develop the productive economy and areas of social good, such as healthcare services, education, knowledge, sustainable energy and environment.
+In this unprecedented context, some of the Lebanese asset managers are in conversations with the wider communities they operate in about how they can fund companies, including small and medium-sized enterprises (SMEs) and start-ups, help create jobs and help develop the economy in a sustainable manner by delivering in sectors for the social good, such as healthcare services, education, knowledge, sustainable energy and environment.

-All the while, pre-existing challenges, such as those stemming from the EU-tightening regulatory framework, remain.
+All the while, pre-existing challenges, such as those stemming from the EU's tightening regulatory framework, remain.

-There is a distinct indirect impact from MIFID II's heightened investor protection requirements on Lebanese asset managers with regard to the product governance rules, which affect how the Lebanese asset managers offer their products or services to EU-based clients via EU placement agents.
+There is a distinct indirect impact from the Directive on Markets in Financial Instruments repealing Directive 2004/39/EC's (MIFID II) heightened investor protection requirements on Lebanese asset managers with regard to the product governance rules, which affect how the Lebanese asset managers offer their products or services to EU-based clients via EU placement agents.
 Lebanese asset managers are required to provide specific information on the proposed target market for a product or fund, as well as on the distribution strategy, in order for the EU placement agents to establish both the appropriateness for such a target market and ensure that marketing is directed to the relevant investor group.
-It has been established that the 'target market analysis' requires consideration of the client's objectives and experience as well as the identification of a negative target market, which makes the use of a blanket 'not for retail' legend redundant.
+Moreover, as the 'target market analysis' requires consideration of the client's objectives and experience as well as the identification of a negative target market, the use of a blanket 'not for retail' legend has become redundant.

 Consequently, the additional costs of enhanced technology and operational infrastructure that Lebanese asset managers may have to bring into their business models in order to meet the MIFID II heightened investor protection obligations (such as those of best execution reporting, monitoring and controlling, or thorough investor intentions analysis and recording) may adversely affect business flow and product pricing and thus inevitably restrict the investor base to which they may be able to make an offering.